WrestleMania 38: Raw

-Cody Rhodes opened the post-WrestleMania episode of Raw, revealing that he returned to WWE to live the legacy of his late father, Dusty Rhodes, and win the WWE Championship.
+Cody Rhodes opened the post-WrestleMania episode of Raw, revealing that he returned to WWE to continue the legacy of his late father, Dusty Rhodes, and win the WWE Championship.
 The following week, he wrestled his first match on Raw since May 2016, where he defeated The Miz.
 After the match, Seth "Freakin" Rollins confronted Rhodes, setting up a rematch between the two at WrestleMania Backlash, which Rhodes won.
 On Raw the next night, Rollins cost Rhodes a championship match.
 This would lead to a third match between the two at Hell in a Cell, this time as a Hell in a Cell match, where Rhodes, despite suffering a legitimate torn pectoral muscle before the event, managed to defeat Rollins again.

 The Judgment Day (Edge and Damian Priest) would also continue their rivalry with AJ Styles, leading to a rematch between Styles and Edge at WrestleMania Backlash.
 At the event, despite Priest being banned from ringside, Edge again defeated Styles after interference from Rhea Ripley, who would join The Judgment Day.
 At Hell in a Cell, The Judgment Day defeated Styles' team in a six-person mixed tag team match, thus ending their feud with Styles.
 On Raw the following night, Finn Bálor was added to The Judgment Day.
 Afterwards, however, Bálor, Priest, and Ripley turned on Edge, kicking him out of the group.
 At Clash at the Castle in September, The Judgment Day recruited Dominik Mysterio.
 Edge then continued his feud with The Judgment Day over the next few months and into 2023.
-The rivalry is set to end in a Hell in a Cell match between Edge and Bálor at WrestleMania 39.
+The rivalry would go all the way to a Hell in a Cell match between Bálor's "Demon" persona and Edge at Night 2 of WrestleMania 39, which was won by Edge.